TobitSoftware/chayns-components/src/react-chayns-combobox/README.md

     listValue="name"
 />
 ```
-If the component is used in an iframe dialog, native HTML dialogs are used instead of the chayns select dialogs.
+If the component is used in an iframe dialog (chayns dialog.js script), native HTML dialogs are used instead of the chayns select dialogs.

 ## Props ##